 They make themselves known to the living by making noises as well.

-There have been boatloads of personal experiences in this house for years, especially during the years of this Tombstone Bordello Bed and Breakfast.
+There have been many personal experiences in this house for years, especially during the years of this Tombstone Bordello Bed and Breakfast.

-107 West Allen St.,
+107 West Allen Street,

-Tombstone Bordello Bed and Breakfast is located on the corner of W. Allen Street and Haskell Street, on the west side suburb of historic downtown Tombstone, just a 10 to 20 minute walk to downtown Tombstone.
+Tombstone Bordello Bed and Breakfast is located on the corner of West Allen Street and Haskell Street, on the west side suburb of historic downtown Tombstone, just a 10 to 20 minute walk to downtown Tombstone.